Marcellis/mad-codelabs/docs/level1-example/level1-example.md

 `id` is `etAnswer`.

 Negative
-: If EditText is not available, make sure you use minSdkVersion 23, you can change this in the app/build.gradle file.
+: If `EditText is` not available, make sure you use `minSdkVersion 23`, you can change this in the `app/build.gradle` file.
 Don't forget to click "Sync now".

 The last widget is a `Button`.
 Constrain the button to the end and bottom of the parent.
 The end of the EditText is constrained to the start of the Button.
 Button has been given the